flukehan/MixERP/docs/user-guide/back-office/policy/voucher-verification.md

 **Is Active**

 Specify whether this policy is active.
 If this is switched off, the policy has no effect.

+**Office Id**

+Select the office in which the policy will take effect.

 <div class="alert-box scrud radius">